 - Jungle Navigation Co.
 Ltd. Skipper Canteen based on the Jungle Cruise this new restaurant is becoming a Modern Life is Good Favorite.

 - Sunshine Tree Terrace serving citrus swirl

 - Tortuga Tavern

-The area went through a large expansion between 2012 and 2014 including the addition of new attractions.
+The area went through a massive expansion between 2012 and 2014, including the addition of new attractions.
 In the past, many visitors to Fantasyland may have left a little disappointed, but now it reaches the levels of dreams.

 - Ariel’s Grotto is a meet & greet with Ariel as a Mermaid.
 We often wonder how kids don’t seem confused by the various presentation of Ariel!